-Prerequisite(s): (614-100 Draft Fund/Wood Frame Construc or 607-100 Draft Fund/Wood Frame Construc) and (614-164 CAD Architecture or 607-164 CAD Civil) Restricted to students admitted to the following program(s): Arch Structural Design
+Prerequisite(s): 614-100 Draft Fund/Wood Frame Construc and 614-164 CAD Architecture Restricted to students admitted to the following program(s): Arch Structural Design

-614-140 Structural Analysis
+614-140 Structural Analysis // 4 cr

 This course introduces the first semester students to the basic principles of structural mechanics and design, with special emphasis placed upon application of these principles in the design and construction of commercial buildings.
 Detailed solutions to a number of problems in basic structural engineering are presented.
 Mastery of the material presented in this course is critical to the successful completion of subsequent design courses in the program.